jg10545/patchwork/README.md

-**The tensorboard projector doesn't appear to be functioning in TF2.0.**
-(not yet fully tested) a quick macro for throwing a couple hundred image embeddings into the tensorboard projector:
+**The tensorboard projector doesn't appear to be functioning in TF2.0.** a quick macro for throwing a couple hundred image embeddings into the tensorboard projector:

 ```{python}
 import tensorflow as tf